5 Revolutionary Inventions by Women You Don’t Know

 Garis was Cochran’s maiden name, which is awesome.
 She came from a line of innovators, with her grandfather having invented and patented the first US steamship.

 Things weren’t easy for Cochran as a female inventor in a time when women didn’t even have the right to vote.
-But she managed to patent her design and later even founded her own company, which eventually became part of Whirlpool Corporation, which is all seriously impressive.
+But she managed to patent her design and later founded her own company, which eventually became part of Whirlpool Corporation, which is all seriously impressive.
 Her invention revolutionized domestic work and paved the way for one of the most common appliances in use today.

 This awesome lady was inducted into the National Inventors Hall of Fame in 2006.
-Go, Josephine!

 2. Tabitha Babbitt: Inventor of the Circular Saw (1813)

 Tabitha Babbitt, who lived from 1790 to 1853, invented the circular saw in 1813.
-She was a member of the then-still-new Shaker community in Massachusetts, an offshoot of the Quakers who believed in gender and racial equality, where women often did the same work as the men.
+She was a member of the Shaker community in Massachusetts, an offshoot of the Quakers who believed in gender and racial equality, where women often did the same work as the men.

 Early versions of the circular saw were connected to machines run on water power, again increasing efficiency as it no longer required any human effort to operate.